project-repo/cagebreak/man/cagebreak-config.5.md

 	- enable and disable enable or disable <name>.
 Note that if
 	  <output> is the only enabled output, *output <output> disable* has
 	  no effect.
+	- permanent sets <name> as permanent even on disconnect.
+This moves all views on the disconnected <name> to a headless output while no device is connected and restores on reconnect.
+Set <name> to peripheral in order to regain all views without device reconnect.
+	- peripheral sets <name> as peripheral, reallocating views to available outputs on disconnect.
+Default is peripheral.
 	- prio <n> is used to set the priority of an output.
 If nothing else is set, outputs are added as they request to be added and have a numerical priority of -1.
 Using prio <n> it is possible